JosephGriff/GraphTheory/README.md

 The shunt function takes a regular expression from 'infix' notation to 'postfix' notation.

-Some examples of this are:
+Some examples of this are given in the NFA drawing image in the repository.

 ## Compile